 Internet - Everyone and anyone around the world can access the applications

-Extranet - Selected external users are allowed to use the application which was built for Internet
+Extranet - Selected external users are allowed to use the application which was built for the Internet

-TCP/IP - Transmission Control Protocol / Internet Protocol - It is most widely used protocol.
+TCP/IP - Transmission Control Protocol / Internet Protocol - It is the most widely used protocol.

-It describes how data should be packaged, transferred and routed in network.
+It describes how data should be packaged, transferred, and routed in the network.

-HTTPS: It is secure HTTP.
-To avoid any tampering with data, HTTPS encrypts data packets transmitted in network.
+HTTPS: It is a secure HTTP.
+To avoid tampering with data, HTTPS encrypts data packets transmitted in the network.
 It uses TCP port 443.

 Transmission: Data is transferred from source to destination.
-This involves physical movement of data
+This involves the physical movement of data

 There are 3 data transmission modes available to transmit the data